impostorsguides/impostorsguides.github.io/rbenv/part-2/2-p-content.md

 set -o noclobber
 ```

 This turns on the bash `noclobber` option.
-According to [this link](https://web.archive.org/web/20210615041918/https://howto.lintel.in/protect-files-overwriting-noclobber-bash/), `noclobber` option "prevents you from overwriting existing files with the > operator.
+According to [this link](https://web.archive.org/web/20210615041918/https://howto.lintel.in/protect-files-overwriting-noclobber-bash/){:target="_blank" rel="noopener"}, `noclobber` option "prevents you from overwriting existing files with the > operator.
 If the redirection operator is `>`, and the noclobber option to the set builtin has been enabled, the redirection will fail if the file whose name results from the expansion of word exists and is a regular file.
 If the redirection operator is `>|`, or the redirection operator is `>` and the noclobber option is not enabled, the redirection is attempted even if the file named by word exists."

 OK, that's pretty clear.
 Setting `noclobber` implies that we'll be attempting to write to a new file, but we don't want to do that if this file already exists.
 We'll find out which file that is on the next line of code, which is: